Innovation Act for Industry-Academia Collaboration and Talent Cultivation in National Key Fields

 Article 4

-The innovation steering committee referred to in the preceding paragraph shall have between 15 and 21 members who serve for a term for four years.
-Its members will comprise government representatives of the competent authority, the National Development Council, the Ministry of Economic Affairs, the Ministry of Science and Technology and other related government agencies, and scholars, experts and industry representatives.
-The person appointed to represent the competent authority shall be the convener.
-The number of government representatives is not permitted to comprise less than half of the full number of committee members; and the number of committee members of any one gender is not permitted to be less than one third of the full committee.
-When a vacancy occurs on the committee during the term of its members, a person may be appointed(assigned)to fill the vacancy and that person’s term on the committee will end at the time when the term of the person whom they are replacing would have ended.
+The innovation steering committee referred to in the preceding paragraph shall have between 15 and 21 members for a four-year term who comprise government representatives of the competent authority, the National Development Council, the Ministry of Economic Affairs, the Ministry of Science and Technology and other related government agencies, and scholars, experts and industry representatives; the person appointed to represent the competent authority shall be the convener.
+The number of government representatives shall not be less than half of the total number of committee members; and the number of the committee members of any one gender shall not be less than one third of the total number of the committee members.
+When a vacancy occurs on the committee during the term of its members, a person may be appointed(assigned)to concurrently fill the vacancy; the said replacement's term of office will last until the end of the original term.

-Any member of the innovation steering committee or their spouse, or any third degree or closer blood relative, or third degree or closer relative by marriage is not permitted to serve as a member of the supervisory committee or the management committee and is not permitted to take part in any industry-university collaboration or skilled professional personnel training matters organized by the key research institute.
-If such a person is appointed in breach of this provision, the national university shall remove that person from the supervisory committee and from the management committee, and it shall halt their participation in any industry-university collaboration or skilled professional personnel training organized by the key research institute.
+Any members of the innovation steering committee, their spouses, and their blood relatives and in-laws within the third degree of kinship may not serve as a member of the supervisory committee or the management committee and may not take part in any industry-academia collaboration or talent cultivation matters organized by the key research institute.
+Violators of this provision shall be removed from the supervisory committee and from the management committee, and their participation in any industry-academia collaboration or talent cultivation organized by the key research institute shall be halted, by the national universities.

-The national key fields referred to in Paragraph 1, Subparagraph 1, and the eligibility criteria for national universities to lodge applications, and for collaborating enterprises referred to in Subparagraph 2 shall be announced by the competent authority after being deliberated on and approved by the innovation steering committee.
+The national key fields referred to in Subparagraph 1 of Paragraph 1, and the eligibility criteria for national universities to lodge applications and for collaborating enterprises referred to in Subparagraph 2 shall be announced by the competent authority after being deliberated on and approved by the innovation steering committee.

 Article 5

-After a national university’s application to set up a key research institute has been deliberated over and approved by the innovation steering committee and approved by the competent authority, the key research institute shall handle matters relating to industry-academic cooperation in national key fields and the training of highly skilled professional personnel for these fields.
+After a national university’s application to set up a key research institute has been deliberated over and approved by the innovation steering committee and approved by the competent authority, the key research institute shall handle matters of industry-academia collaboration and talent cultivation in national key fields.

 Article 6

-A key research institute shall have independent staffing and an independent budget, and it may issue official documents externally; its personnel, budget and accounting, and general affairs related administrative tasks may be handled concurrently by the personnel of the national university who handle such matters for the university.
+A key research institute shall have independent staffing and an independent budget, and it may issue official documents externally; its administration including personnel, budget and accounting, and general affairs may be handled concurrently by the personnel of the national university who handle the corresponding matters.

 The key research institute budget referred to in the preceding paragraph comes under the university endowment fund, compiled as a sub-budget of a subordinate unit budget and categorized as an independent budget.